Manual Physical Therapy Specialists

 Manual therapy is a very old branch of medicine that’s being honed to a fine science by physical therapists today.

-Your Brooklyn physical therapist at TRI Physical Therapy in Brooklyn can manipulate and move parts of your body in ways that reduce pain, improve range of motion, and encourage health and healing.
+Your Brooklyn physical therapist at TRI Physical Therapy center in Brooklyn can manipulate and move parts of your body in ways that reduce pain, improve range of motion, and encourage health and healing.
 The technique is usually used as a way to treat pain, but manual therapy can also be used to promote wellness or even help you reach your physical potential.

 Custom Made for You